tokio-rs/tracing/README.md

   GELF format.
 - [`tracing-coz`] provides integration with the [coz] causal profiler (Linux-only).
+- [`color-spantrace`] provides a formatter for rendering SpanTrace in the style of `color-backtrace`
+- [`color-eyre`] provides a customized version of `eyre::Report` for capturing span traces and backtraces with new errors and pretty printing them in error reports.

 (if you're the maintainer of a `tracing` ecosystem crate not in this list, please let us know!)